top of page

 Faith in Us Weekly's "Hot Picks!" section, at the Toronto International Film Festival.

-Assorted images of Faith at the New York premieres of Disney's Secret of the Wings and Blue Valentine, Mercedes Benz Fashion Week, and screenings of Disney's The Pirate Fairy, Sony's The Pirates!
-Band of Misfits, Sony's Escape from Planet Earth, and other press.
+Assorted images of Faith at the New York premieres of Disney's Secret of the Wings, Sony's The Pirates!
+Band of Misfits, and Blue Valentine, Mercedes Benz Fashion Week (New York City), and screenings of Disney's The Pirate Fairy and Sony's Escape from Planet Earth, and other press.

-Images of Faith representing Blue Valentine at the Cannes Film Festival, Sundance Film Festival, Hamptons International Film Festival, and the New York premiere of Blue Valentine.
+Images of Faith representing Blue Valentine at the Cannes International Film Festival, Sundance Film Festival, Hamptons International Film Festival, the 32nd Annual Young Artist Awards, and the New York premiere of Blue Valentine.

-Images of Faith representing Blue Valentine at the Cannes Film Festival, Sundance Film Festival, and the New York premiere of Blue Valentine.
+Images of Faith representing Blue Valentine at the Cannes Film Festival (red carpet and Palais des Festivals photocall), Sundance Film Festival, and the New York premiere of Blue Valentine.

 Select videos of Faith's press and interviews.
 Additional interview videos/reels can be seen under "Reels/Media".